RobinLockyer/OBJ-Software-Renderer/README.md

 # OBJ Software Renderer

-A project to learn C++
+Reads vertex and face data from a Wavefront OBJ file and draws the model as a wireframe.

-Reads vertex and face data from a wavefront .obj file and draws the faces as triangles.
-The object can be rotated about the X, Y and Z axes using the H, J and L keys respectively.
-The image can be scales using the \[ and \] keys, and the WASD keys move the image around the window.
+The model can be rotated about the X, Y and Z axes using the H, J and L keys respectively.
+The model can be scaled using the \[ and \] keys, and the WASD keys to pan.